-Filing for divorce on your own can be a very stressful process.
+Filing for divorce in California on your own can be a very stressful process.
 Divorce is life-changing and often requires both parties to make major adjustments to their financial and living situations.
 However, sometimes planning with resources like a California divorce checklist is all it takes to keep a person focused and on track.

 California Divorce Checklist